saidvandeklundert/juniper/README.md

 # juniper
-samples of things that have to do with Juniper
+Stuff that has to do with Juniper